 About Arts Management

 Arts Management focuses on the business operations and management of any arts organization or artist.
 Arts organizations can range from large institutions like museums, operas, symphonies, and ballets to small organizations like service-based nonprofits, art galleries, concert venues or music companies.
-The day-to-day duties of an arts manager include ensuring the mission of an organization is in line with its programs and activities, fundraising, public relations, marketing, staff management, budgeting and nonprofit board management.
 Arts management is also helpful for anyone preparing for an artistic profession.
-This field will provide insight into the business side of the arts so you can manage your own career.
+This minor will provide insight into the business side of the arts so you can manage your own career.

 Since its founding in 1889, Converse has had a profound relationship with the arts.
 Our art department was developed in 1924 by renowned southern artists August and Irma Cook.
 Since then we’ve hosted some of the greatest performers of the 20th century in Twichell Auditorium, introducing fine arts instruction to generations of children, and producing dynamic new collaborations such as our recent original graphic-novel-styled opera.
 You could say the arts just run in our blood.